chipmuenk/modular_synths/faust.md

 and in [ESP32 Audio Kit Grundlagen](https://radio-bastler.de/forum/showthread.php?tid=17786) (German).
 The differences between the AC101 and the ES8388 version are described in more detail in https://www.docdroid.net/L6LX9SK/esp32-a1s-esv23zh-cnen-pdf and in https://github.com/marcel-licence/esp32_midi_sampler/discussions/50 .

 Although not mentioned in the tutorial, the ES8388 Codec is supported by `faust2esp32`.

+### Arduino Design Flow

+In the board manager, install esp32